-At the corner of Amsterdam and Highland…
+History at the corner of Amsterdam and N. Highland…

 Highland Avenue Market (the HAM) has a long and colorful history.
-Situated at the intersection of North Highland Avenue and Amsterdam Avenue (the unofficial northern “entrance” of Virginia-Highland), the HAM sits on a plot of land owned by Cheshire family, and sold by them in the 1930s as the area became prime for development.
+Situated at the intersection of North Highland Avenue and Amsterdam Avenue (the unofficial northern “entrance” of Virginia-Highland), the HAM sits on a plot of land owned by the Cheshire family and sold by them in the 1930s as the area became prime for development.

 The first business there: a small grocery owned by brothers Leonard and Irwin Greenbaum.
 According to Images of America: Virginia-Highland by Lola Carlisle and Karri Hobson-Pape, the brothers wanted to sell liquor, “but the proximity of the Lutheran Church forced them to find a new location.”
 The brothers ended up opening Green’s Liquor on Ponce de Leon Avenue, and Tower Liquor on Piedmont Avenue.